Skip to content

 Type: string[], Default: ['admin']

-An array of role names that are considered admin roles for helper predicates.
+An array of role names that are considered admin roles for helper predicates and for the derived session.user.isAdmin flag.

 Type: string[], Default: []